ericjeongg/data-projects/hr-employee-analysis-sql/README.md

-**SQL Data Analysis Project**
+**HR Employee Data Analysis**

 This repository contains a data analysis project that focuses on exploring and analyzing employee data using SQL and visualizing the insights with Power BI.
-The dataset used in this project is sourced from Github@Irene-arch and includes thousands of records related to employees, such as their names, birth dates, hire dates, termination dates, job titles, and more.
+The dataset used in this project is sourced from [Irene Nafula](https://github.com/Irene-arch) and includes thousands of records related to employees, such as their names, birth dates, hire dates, termination dates, job titles, and more.

 **Software**